Road Reconstruction

 -

-The Precinct 4 road crew must first grade any right of ways (ditches) and fix any culverts that are still conducive for creating flooding conditions and also re-skin the bridge on Oak Valley Lane.
+The Precinct 4 road crew must first grade any right of ways (ditches) and fix any culverts that are still conducive for creating flooding conditions.
+The precinct 4 crew has already re-skined the bridge on Oak Valley Lane.

 -